vuamitom/vuamitom.github.io/_drafts/2018-08-30-responsive-client-centric-application.markdown

 - technical
 ---

+What I talk about when I talk about responsive application

+It is becoming increasingly simple to put together a working application in a short amount of time.
+Firstly, a large number of frontend frameworks and tools offer to solve the gound work of setting up basic base.
+It takes a few minutes to pull Bootstrap and draw an app's layout with predefined css classes.
+An equally short amount of time to add React, which loosely enforce a interface update cycle that help avoiding performance penalty of abusing DOM updates.
+And any framework, minimal or opinionated, help development faster by eliminate the multipilicity of choices.
+Secondly, faster computers make programmers' time more valuable compared to computers' time.

+However, when building applications that serves millions of users a day and loaded up with data, it pays to get details right to provide the most robust and responsive experience.
+Below are bullet points that I think might help alot had they been considered upfront.
+I have always approached application building by building what is absolute minimum necessary for an function to work and scale up from there.
+But in restropect, sometimes I underestimate the benefit of those principles(??), which as a result cost me hours of rusing to fix before launch date.

+These bullet points are in no particular order.

 Working on frontend's performance means focus of perceived performance vs actual performance.

 Some example includes
 - pre-load above the fold.
 - load part of the data first.
 - breaking down processing into smaller chunk (like react fibre)
+- JVM garbage collection strategy (mark sweep gc vs ...)

 With all that has been said.
 I'm tryng to put down a comprehensive list of things that could have saved me the troubles.
 These are stuffs I learned along the way and was fortunate enough to lead those important projects.
 Had I known it from the beginning, I could have designed a better application.